Activiti/activiti-7-developers-guide/getting-started/getting-started-activiti-cloud/README.md

 On this tutorial, we wanted to show how to get started by deploying an example set of these building blocks in Kubernetes.
 We strongly recommend having a real Kubernetes Cluster such as GKE, PKS or EKS.
 We have tested the content of this blog post in AWS (Using Kops, PKS, GKE and also with Jenkins X)

-Let’s get started with Kubernetes, HELM and Activiti Cloud.
+Let’s get started with Kubernetes, HELM, and Activiti Cloud.

 ## Prerequisites